dradtke/go-allegro/README.md

 This repository contains bindings for writing [Allegro 5](http://alleg.sourceforge.net) games in Go.

-I assume that you have a working Allegro 5 development environment set up.
-If not, go do that first.

-Here's an example of the binding in action:

 ![screenshot](https://github.com/dradtke/go-allegro/raw/5.0/example/screenshot.png)

+Obviously, in order for the bindings to work, you'll need to already have a working Allegro 5 development environment set up.

 Function documentation is included in the source, but it's pulled directly from Allegro's C API documentation, so not everything will line up as far as parameters and return values.
 However, the C API maps pretty well to the Go API, so if you're familiar with the patterns (e.g. `error`'s instead of boolean success values, multiple return values instead of output parameters, object functions as instance methods on structs), then it shouldn't be hard to figure out what's going on.
+You can view the documentation by installing the bindings, running `godoc -http=:6060` in a terminal, and opening up `http://localhost:6060/pkg/github.com/dradtke/go-allegro/allegro/` in a browser.

 The following functions still need to be implemented or blacklisted (in addition to a few more modules).
 This list is generated using the included `coverage_test.go`: